cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ### V: SMEM->Register
 This is the step where we have to tread a bit carefully.
 V is sitting in SMEM in the same format as Q and K, but now we have to reinterpret the memory in column-major format in order to perform the SMEM->register tiled copy.
 The way we do this is by composing

-provides us with some `LDMATRIX` hardware instructions that does a transpose on the fly via the `LDSM_T` (t for transposed) Atom.
+provides us with some `ldmatrix` hardware instructions that does a transpose on the fly via the `LDSM_T` (t for transposed) Atom.

 TODO: finish this section: